kumbulanit/t-sql/tech company/untitled/Module 5/Lesson4_Working_with_Unknown_Values.md

 SELECT
     ProductID,
     ProductName,
-    UnitPrice,
+    BaseSalary,
     UnitsInStock,
-    UnitPrice * UnitsInStock AS TotalValue,  -- NULL if either is NULL UnitPrice + 10 AS AdjustedPrice          -- NULL if UnitPrice is NULL FROM Products;
+    BaseSalary * UnitsInStock AS TotalValue,  -- NULL if either is NULL BaseSalary + 10 AS AdjustedPrice          -- NULL if BaseSalary is NULL FROM Products;
 ```